AehrBaehr/AehrBaehr/README.md

-- 👋 Hi, I’m @AehrBaehr
+- 👋 Hi, I’m AehrBaehr but you can call me Aehr.
+- I speak English and German.
-- 👀 I’m interested in Pixel Art
+- 👀 I’m interested in Pixel Art.
-- 🌱 I’m currently learning Pixel Art
+- 🌱 I’m currently learning Pixel Art.